 Easy monkey bread recipe using refrigerated biscuits is easier than you think!
 Add apples, berries and a drizzle of frosting for the ultimate breakfast.

-For years we bought a frozen monkey bread from the grocery store.
-I never realized an easy monkey bread recipe is much simpler than I thought.
-Now we make at home all the time!
-Let us show you simple this breakfast is and how you can add other goodies to the top to change it up.
+This easy monkey bread recipe is much simpler than I thought!
+We make at home all the time now with a lot of variations.
 You only need a few ingredients too, which is my kinda’ recipe.
 My family just loves monkey bread. (originally published 2/16, affiliate links present)

 - Doesn’t this look fantastic??!